ogradyc01/GoldenCheetah/UG_Special-Topics_SearchFilter.md

 ### `<field_name>`

-GoldenCheetah uses a "semi"technical field name for the queries - which is basically the english metric or field name, where all 'spaces' are substited by '_' to get the `<field>` as one textstring.
+GoldenCheetah uses a "semi"technical field name for the queries - which is basically the English metric or field name, where all 'spaces' are substituted by '_' to get the `<field>` as one text string.
 Since it's difficult to remember all the field names, and (for longer field names) to type the name correctly, you can "Drag&Drop" field name in the required format using the 'Column Chooser' tool.
 (It's in the filter menu - next to 'Manage Filter').

 _Note: In releases before 3.1 the field names were partly translated into your "preferences - language".
 Depending on the use of "special characters" in the translated field names, the filtering on such field partly worked, partly not.
-In order to be independent of any translation, from 3.1 on, only the english fieldnames (as described above) are valid <field_name>s for 'Filter' queries._
+In order to be independent of any translation, from 3.1 on, only the English field names (as described above) are valid <field_name>s for 'Filter' queries._

 ### `<operator>`